ellaneeman/disent_qa/README.md

 # DisentQA: Disentangling Parametric and Contextual Knowledge with Counterfactual Question Answering

-This code accompanies the paper "DisentQA: Disentangling Parametric and Contextual Knowledge with Counterfactual Question Answering".
+This code accompanies the paper [DisentQA: Disentangling Parametric and Contextual Knowledge with Counterfactual Question Answering](https://arxiv.org/pdf/2211.05655.pdf).
 Our approach proposes to disentangle two sources of knowledge available to QA models:
 (1) parametric knowledge – the factual knowledge encoded in the model weights, and (2) contextual knowledge – external knowledge (e.g., a Wikipedia passage) given to the model to generate a grounded answer.
 Using counterfactual data augmentation, we introduce a model that predicts two answers for a given question, one per each source of knowledge.